md-rs01/kali-in-google-colude-console/README.md

 # Conclusion

 It will take some time to install everything.
 After installation you can manually install all kali linux tools in here.
 But google cloude console only support cli mode.
-So you can't use ane gui software or tools.
+So you can't use any gui software or tools.